CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 - Example 2: “AK_PBM_CEF1_v2”

 #### Question: Where do I upload post-CR and/or ongoing operational reports for my state?
 Answer: It is important to note that ongoing operational reports are uploaded to a *different* folder on Box than where ORR or CR data files are saved.
 Once in the state “- Metrics” folder, navigate to the subfolder “1.
 State Submission” and upload any operational reports and applicable material.
 Please review the sequential screenshots that provide the mapping in Example 2 above.

-The file path is noted here:
-(Your State Abbreviation) > Metrics > 1.
-State Submission
+The file path is noted here: (Your State Abbreviation) > Metrics > 1.
+State Submission.
+If you have questions, feel free to reach out to your MES Certification Team Point of Contact.

 #### Question: What module abbreviations should I use?
 Answer: Please use the module abbreviations listed in the table on the [Modules Abbreviations page](../Ongoing Reporting/Module Abbreviations/).